 This list wouldn’t be complete without mentioning the addition of Ancient Nutrition’s pure or unflavored bone broth protein.
 You can use our affiliate code AFullLiving20 to save 20% on Ancient Nutrition’s website!
 This bone broth protein is the perfect way to add 20g of protein per scoop!
 It pairs perfectly with savory items, like this soup, if you’d like to remove the vegan aspect.

-Are There More Vegetables I Can Add To This Low Carb Vegan Soup?
+Are There More Vegetables I Can Add To This keto Vegan Soup?

 Absolutely!
 There’s literally tons of substitutions you could make, and in fact, we encourage you to use what you have on hand, and experiment a little more.
-Here’s a few ideas of low carb vegetables you could add to this soup:
+Here’s a few ideas of low carb vegetables you could add to this low carb vegetable soup:

 - Pumpkin or Kabocha squash